CodeAssociate/CA.Blocks.DataAccess/Documentation/GettingStarted.md

 5. The SQL is constructed internally as parameterized query this is a developer responsibility
 6. The conversion of .NET string to SQL parameter is done in .WithParameter(xtype.ToSqlParameter("@xtype"));  you can also use the connection object directly ie cmd.Parameters.Add(xtype.ToSqlParameter("@xtype"));
 7. The ToSqlParameter is a convention to taking a .NET type into a SQL server parameter.
 All .NET value types will have implementations of ToSqlParameter();
-8. The cmd is then passed into the ExecuteToListOf  method which returns the data as a Ilist of ExampleSysObjects.
+8. The cmd is then passed into the ExecuteToListOf  method which returns the data as a IList of ExampleSysObjects.
 As we have 1-1 mapping the conversion is handled 100% by the Blocks.

 Consuming this class:
 ``` csharp